Topics on this page

-Medical Assistance (also called Medicaid) is a program that pays the medical bills of people who have low income and cannot afford medical care.
-If you qualify, Medical Assistance pays for medical care such as doctors, hospitals, and prescriptions, mental health treatment, substance abuse treatment, and more.
+Medical Assistance (also called Medicaid) is a program that provides free or low-cost health insurance.
+Medical Assistance pays the medical bills of people who have low income and cannot afford medical care.
+If you qualify, Medical Assistance pays for medical care such as doctors, hospitals, prescriptions, mental health treatment, substance abuse treatment, and more.